Rent a micro wedding venue in Houston, TX

 Frequently Asked Questions

-Pricing and popularity information in this section is based on proprietary data from bookings made on Peerspace from 2016-2026.
+Pricing and popularity information in this section is based on proprietary Peerspace booking data, reflecting recent booking activity and the latest data available through March 2026.

 How much does a micro wedding venue cost to rent in Houston?